janbodnar/Python-Skolenie/datatypes.md

 Python has several built-in data types for working with collections of values: tuples, lists, sets, and dictionaries.

-## Tuple
+## Tuples

-A tuple is an immutable sequence data type.
+A *tuple* is an immutable sequence data type.
 The tuple can contain mixed data types.

 ```python
 fruits = ("oranges", "apples", "bananas")